brylevkirill/notes/Reinforcement Learning.md

 ---
 ### exploration and intrinsic motivation

-  exploration:
-  - How to search through space of possible strategies for agent to avoid getting stuck in local optima of behavior?
-  - Given a long-running learning agent, how to balance exploration and exploitation to maximize long-term rewards?

-  exploration-exploitation tradeoff:
+  "Reinforcement Learning is the problem of learning to control an unknown system.
+Like the control setting, an agent should take actions to maximize its cumulative rewards through time.
+Like the inference problem, the agent is initially uncertain of the system dynamics, but can learn through the transitions it observes.
+This leads to a fundamental trade-off: the agent may be able to improve its understanding through exploring poorly-understood states and actions, but it may be able to attain higher immediate reward through exploiting its existing knowledge."

+  *exploration-exploitation tradeoff:*
-  - When should the agent try out perceived non-optimal actions in order to explore the environment and potentially improve the model, and when should it exploit the optimal action in order to make useful progress on the task?
+  When should the agent try out perceived non-optimal actions in order to explore the environment and potentially improve the model, and when should it exploit the optimal action in order to make useful progress on the task?

-  intrinsic motivation:
-  - avoid handcrafting special-purpose utility functions
-  - faster training if external rewards are sparse
-  - transferrable skills (discovering and combining skills)

 ----